 I’ve got something I’ve been meaning to share with you for sometime now.
 It’s taken me awhile because I’ve been dealing with a little something I call the ‘fear freeze response’.
-I’ve just started trying out what it feels like to record a couple of video blogs!
+I’ve just started trying out how it feels to record a couple of video blogs!
 My fear response has kicked in big time.

 My little tango dance with this thing called fear